flyx/nix-flakes-go-plugins/part3.md

 ## Setup, Again

-We we use the same Go code we used for part 2.
+We will use the same Go code we used for part 2.
 Simply copy the whole directory `image-server` to `image-server-cross` to get started.
-The new directory is to set the updated code apart in the repository.
+The new directory is to set the updated code apart in this article's repository.

 We will rewrite the `flake.nix` completely, and I will show its new content bit by bit to discuss what we're doing.
 You can fetch the file's complete content from [the repository][3].